MohsenAskar/python-libraries-docs/docs/stata_codebook/index.md

 ## License

-Released under the MIT License: For more details, see the `LICENSE` file in the repository.
+Released under the MIT License: For more details, see the `LICENSE` file.
 Copyright (C) 2024 **`stata_codebook`**

 Developed by: Mohsen Askar <ceaser198511@gmail.com>